jdtcob/DataScienceCapstone/README.md

 ### Text Prediction Flowchart

 Below you can see a flowchart for the text prediction algorithm deployed on the shiny apps website.
 One key aspect is the utilization of "Stupid Backoff" approach.
 Specifically, at Step 2 in the flow chart, if a match is not found we will shorten the user input in Step 3 and search again to increase the likelihood a match is found.
-This also requires we add a penalty to the final probability, multiplying the final value by 0.4 each time we shorten the input.
-For our implementation we add log(0.4) to the final probability since we are using log probabilities.
+This also requires we add a penalty to the final probability.
+For our implementation we add log(0.4) to the final probability.

 ![Flow](figures/flowChartCapstone.png)